Introduction

 MiniTracks can pass their data to a Pro or Pro2 or pass information through from one Controller to a computer or another Controller, but they do not store incoming data.

 If Pro Series Controllers' WiFi adapters are powered on, they can also communicate via WiFi.
 Time syncs are passed via WiFi, but tag data, Gun Starts, and Markers are not.
-However, with the correct configuration, controllers CAN send timing data in real time to a connected PC for streaming via WiFi.

-Daisy-Chained controllers can all be seen in an instance of CCS Lite, so you don't need to connect multiple controllers to a router or have multiple LAN ports on your PC in order to process data from multiple controllers at once.
+Daisy-Chained controllers can all be seen in an instance of Fusion or CCS Lite, so you don't need to connect multiple controllers to a router or have multiple LAN ports on your PC in order to process data from multiple controllers at once.

-Important Note: ChronoTrack recommends networking no more than 4 readers together during race timing.
+ChronoTrack recommends networking no more than 4 readers together during race timing.
 This is equal to 2 Pro 800/Pro2 controllers or 2 Minis and a Pro/Pro2.
 This limit is necessary because of how Pro and Pro2 controllers aggregate data from other controllers.
 With more than 4 readers networked, the flow of data into and out of the readers can cause performance issues in the controllers.
 Networking multiple MiniTracks together isn't an issue because they do not store incoming data.